-Figure 19.
-Interactive plot is not showing

-In some cases, the built-in web browser that GisSOM relies on, might not display the interactive plot (Figure 17).
+In some cases, the built-in web browser that GisSOM relies on, might not display the interactive plot.
 In this case you can try to click the “Refresh this page” –button, or if this doesn’t work, you can open the plot in a web browser.
 The interactive plot should work on any up-to-date version of most modern web browsers (Edge, Chrome, Firefox…), and can be opened either by clicking the “Open in web browser”-button in the bottom of the interactive window, or by manually navigating to the web address “localhost:8050” (Figure 18).
 The plot will work the same in both the GisSOM window and the web browser, where clicking on any SOM cell in the interactive plot will highlight the corresponding cluster on the main windows’ interactive geospace cluster plot.